DELTAMIKEGOLF/fsdm-mern-foundation/README.md

 # fsdm-mern-foundation
-This repository is for the FSDM build a strong mern foundation phase projects
+This repository is for the FSDM to build strong MERN foundation phase projects.

+We are learning about repository creation.